Kei Kamara

-Kei Ansu Kamara (/ˈkaɪ kəˈmɑrə/; born 1 September 1984) is a Sierra Leonean professional footballer who plays as a striker for Chicago Fire of Major League Soccer.
-He is one of only eleven players to have scored 100 goals in MLS history, achieving the landmark in 300 appearances, and is currently third on MLS's all-time scoring list.
+Kei Ansu Kamara (/ˈkaɪ kəˈmɑrə/; born 1 September 1984) is a Sierra Leonean professional footballer who plays as a striker for Major League Soccer club FC Cincinnati and the Sierra Leone national team.
+He is one of 13 players to have scored 100 goals in MLS history, achieving the landmark in 300 appearances.
+He is currently second on MLS's all-time scoring list, scoring for 11 different MLS clubs.

 Early life and education

-Kamara was born and raised in Kenema, Sierra Leone's second-largest city, and began his career playing for Kallon F.C. from 2001–2003.
+Kamara was born and raised in Kenema, Sierra Leone's third-largest city.
+He began playing football as a child, initially as a form of escapism from the Sierra Leone Civil War, in which he witnessed executions in his home city of Kenema, infiltrated early by rebels.
+At one point, he hid in the jungle and even spent two years in a refugee camp in the Gambia.
 At age 16, Kamara and his family migrated to the United States through a refugee program, initially moving to Maryland, before settling with relatives in Hawthorne, California, near Los Angeles.
-He became an American citizen.
+He became an American citizen in 2006.
+He began his career playing for Kallon F.C. from 2001 to 2003.

 Kamara played college soccer at California State University, Dominguez Hills, where, in his second year, he was named third-team All-American.
 Kamara also spent two seasons with Orange County Blue Star in the USL Premier Development League.

 Club career

 2006–2009: Early MLS career

-Kamara was chosen by Columbus Crew in the first round ninth overall at the 2006 MLS SuperDraft.
-He spent two seasons there, making 36 appearances and scoring 5 goals.
+Kamara was chosen by Columbus Crew in the first round, ninth overall, at the 2006 MLS SuperDraft.
+He spent two seasons there, making 36 appearances and scoring five goals.

 Prior to the 2008 season, he was traded to San Jose Earthquakes in exchange for Brian Carroll.
-However, he spent only the 2008 season there, making 12 appearances and scoring 2 goals.
+However, he spent only the 2008 season there, making 12 appearances and scoring two goals.

 On 24 July 2008, Kamara was traded to Houston Dynamo for a first-round pick in the 2009 MLS SuperDraft and allocation money.
 On 30 September 2008, Kamara scored two goals for MLS champion Houston Dynamo against Mexican club UNAM Pumas in a CONCACAF Champions League match.